theopfr/somo/README.md

 ```

 ### Debian:
-If you use a Debian OS go to [releases](https://github.com/theopfr/somo/releases) and download the latest .deb release.
+If you use a Debian OS go to [releases](https://github.com/theopfr/somo/releases) and download the latest .deb file.

 ### Arch:
 ```sh